-This Brinjal Karai kuzhambu is one of our family’s most favorited one.
-This is a perfect combo for rice, and I also love to have it with Chapathies / Roties.
-Rolling out Roties with these Brinjals inside…mmm..I’m telling you, the taste and texture is so mesmerizing.
+This Brinjal Kara kuzhambu is one of our family’s most favorited one.
+This is a perfect combo for rice, and I also love to have it with Chapathies / Rotis.
+Rolling out Rotis with these Brinjals inside…mmm..I’m telling you, the taste and texture are so mesmerizing.

 Prep time : 5 min,